jillyan/talend-react-training/lessons/step1/readme.md

 }
 ```

 Add view configuration in src/assets/settings.json.
-(P.S we can define side panel, header bar, action dropdown, list and so on.)
+We can define side panel, header bar, action dropdown, list and so on.

 ```
 "servicelocator": {